doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

 * Monitor output.
 Upon completion, you should see a message similar to the following:

   `Apply complete!
-Resources: XX added, 0 changed, 0 destroyed.`
+Resources: 43 added, 0 changed, 0 destroyed.`

   *Note*: The script `aadsc-register-node-ps1` may report errors, but implements retry logic to ensure that Azure Automation Desired State Configuration node registration succeeds up to a maximum of 180 attempts.